tkareine/VCardImport/README.md

 After downloading a remote vCard file, the app builds changesets from the contact record data inside it.

-An imported contact record is considered as new if there's no other contact with the same name in the phone's address book (by comparing records' first and last names).
+An imported contact record is considered new if there's no other contact with the same name in the phone's address book (by comparing records' first and last names).
 Such a contact gets added to the address book as is.